fnalways/terminus-docs/docs/manual/get-started/install-olares-windows.md

 After uninstalling, retry the installation by running the original installation command.
 :::
 ## Prepare Wizard URL
-At the end of the installation process, you will need to provide some information:

-Enter your domain name and Olares ID.
+At the end of the installation process, you will be prompted to enter your domain name and Olares ID.

 ![Enter domain name and Olares ID](/images/manual/get-started/enter-olares-id.png)